changkun/modern-cpp-tutorial/book/en-us/07-thread.md

 ## 7.5 Atomic Operation and Memory Model

 Careful readers may be tempted by the fact that the example of the producer-consumer model in the previous section may have compiler optimizations that cause program errors.
-For example, the boolean `notified` is not modified by `volatile`, and the compiler may have optimizations for this variable, such as the value of a register.
+For example, the compiler may have optimizations for the variable `notified`, such as the value of a register.
 As a result, the consumer thread can never observe the change of this value.
 This is a good question.
 To explain this problem, we need to further discuss the concept of the memory model introduced from C++11.
 Let's first look at a question.
 What is the output of the following code?

 ```cpp